apjanke/neuropixel-jankify/README.md

 This repo will contain work products, notes, project management stuff, and other things related to the project, but which are not going in to the repo fork for potential upstreaming.

-The repo fork for this project's actual code is at <https://github.com/apjanke/neuropixel-utils>.
+This repo is mostly a GitHub Pages site.
+View it online at <https://npxutils-wip.apjanke.net/>.

-See a live copy of this documentation at <https://apjanke.github.io/neuropixel-jankify>.
+The repo for this project's actual code is at <https://github.com/apjanke/npxutils-apj-wip-01>.

 This project is supported by [MathWorks](https://mathworks.com).